mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 ##### CAP theorem
 Consistency, Availability, Partition tolerance.

-CAP is about trade-offs between the above when designing a distributed system
+CAP is about trade-offs between the above when designing a distributed system (interconnected nodes that share data)
-* Consistency means every node in the network will have access to the same data
+* Consistency means every node in the network will have access to the same data, so we will always get the latest data
-* Availability means system is always available to the users
+* Availability means system is always available to the users, even if some nodes go down.
-* Partition tolerance means in case of fault in network/communication, system will still work
+* Partition tolerance means in case of fault in network/communication, e,g, some nodes can't communicate with each other, system will still work.

+###### Trade-off
+CA (consistency and availability) - Data is consistent between all nodes as long as all nodes online.
+However if partition then breaks.

+CP (Consistency and partition tolerance) - Data is consistent between all nodes, and has partition tolerance ( no de-sync ), however system becomes unavailable if nodes go down.

+AP (Availability and partition tolerance) - Nodes remain online even if they can't communicate, so data is de-sync.
+However the system is available.

 In most cases, fault tolerance is necessary.
 So choice is to decided whether consistency or availability is more important.

 For systems like financial systems, consistency is very important.
 For others like TikTok, where it's okay for some users to get access to videos later, we try to aim availability.

 ##### Web auth and basic security